-As the guarantee agreements are not explicitly governed by Turkish law (see 6.1 Types of Guarantees), there is no requirement regarding guarantee fees.
+As guarantee agreements are not explicitly governed by Turkish law (see 6.1 Types of Guarantees), there is no requirement regarding guarantee fees.
 In addition, as it is not customary or common practice to pay a guarantee fee to a guarantor in Turkey, the guarantee agreements do not include such provision.
+However, in terms of a guarantee provided by a group company, a guarantee fee can be accrued in accordance with the Turkish tax perspective.
+It is not a legal requirement, but it should be evaluated with regards to transfer pricing and tax requirements.